 - Floors: It’s the last place that the dust will land, and the first place where it will be kicked up and get right back into the air quality.
 Hard floors should be kept clean, especially in the corners and along the baseboards.
 And, vacuuming carpets often, sometimes daily, is a must.

 - Laundry: Letting it pile up until laundry day isn’t the best way to keep your home clean.
 All of that dust is settling everywhere, just waiting to get back into the air quality.
 It’s better to do a load of laundry every day, eliminating any piles of clothes that can attract pollutants.

 - Clean from top to bottom: When you’re cleaning, it’s a good idea to start at the top.
 Dust the ceilings, then work your way down to the pictures and shelves on the walls.
 Give everything a little time to settle on the floors before you clean them to get rid of as many pollutants as possible.

 Your pet’s fur will also carry all kinds of things, from dust to dander to mites.
 And, all of that will get into your home’s air quality.
 Bathing them regularly and brushing them every day, preferably outside, will help a lot.

 Keeping interior doors closed will also reduce the number of pollutants in the air.
 You’re just eliminating areas where all of that dust and dander can get to and collect.

-Have your carpets and furniture professionally cleaned.
+Have your carpets and furniture professionally cleaned for better air quality

 Regardless of how well you vacuum your carpets, you won’t be able to get them completely clean.
 You can try to clean them on your own, which will help a little.
 But, having them professionally cleaned is really the best option to get everything out of the fibers.
 A professional carpet cleaner just has better equipment, and some knowledge about what it takes to thoroughly clean your carpets, as well as the right chemicals for the job.
 You can also have your furniture professionally cleaned as well to get rid of all of those pollutants.